ebadi/che-test/README.md

     //109.
 You data is in cookie, if you want to save it your need to register.
 Long term feature LOW PRIORITY
     //117.
 Reset doesn't close the solution notification LOW PRIORITY
     //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
     //127.
 Move Blogpost to chedoku.com
-    //128.
-Answer to Dirk - Add the link to the website about
-    //131.
-Answer to Stewart

-    //132.
-Cleanup console.log
     //134.
-Userdata to Cookie!?
+Userdata to Cookie
+    //135. null as game id in game history
+    //136.
+Level 2 last puzzles are already solved
+    //137.
+Level 1 puzzle solved but disappeared

 ```